ibm-cloud-architecture/learning-cloudnative-101/README.md

 ## Pre-requisites

-- You need https://www.java.com/en/[Java] installed on your environment.
-You can download it https://www.java.com/download/[here].
+- You need [Java](https://www.java.com/en/) installed on your environment.
+You can download it [here](https://www.java.com/download/).
 Please install the latest version which is Java Version 8.
 Make sure you set `JAVA_HOME` environment variable.
 You can verify the version after installation using `java -version`.
-- Create a https://hub.docker.com/[DockerHub account].
+- Create a [DockerHub account](https://hub.docker.com/).
 This account is needed to push images to docker registry.
-Also create a repository following the instructions https://docs.docker.com/docker-hub/repos/[here].
+Also create a repository following the instructions [here](https://docs.docker.com/docker-hub/repos/[).
-- You need to install https://www.docker.com/[Docker] in your environment.
-Follow the instructions https://docs.docker.com/docker-for-mac/install/[here] to install it on Mac and https://docs.docker.com/docker-for-windows/install/[here] to install it on Windows.
+- You need to install [Docker](https://www.docker.com/) in your environment.
+Follow the instructions [here](https://docs.docker.com/docker-for-mac/install/) to install it on Mac and [here](https://docs.docker.com/docker-for-windows/install/) to install it on Windows.
 - Kubernetes basics

 ## Cloud Native Module